Before – Mallawi Museum: Photo via Egypt’s Heritage Task Force: 21 August 2013

 After – Ahmed Baba Institute Manuscripts: Photo by Trevor Snapp

 The Ahmed Baba Institute of Higher Learning and Islamic Research is a library and research center based in Timbuktu.
 It is named after Timbuktu’s most famous scholar from the 17th century.
 The library houses more than 20,000 historic Islamic manuscripts dating back to the 14th and 16th centuries.
 In total there are believed to be more than 300,000 Islamic manuscripts from Timbuktu including those from both the institute as well as private collections.
-The current institute is the result of a bilateral agreement that had been formed between Mali and South Africa for the continued preservation, restoration and conservation of African heritage.
+The current institute is the result of a bilateral agreement that had been formed between Mali and South Africa for the continued preservation, restoration, and conservation of African heritage.

-The Islamic manuscripts not only tell much of Mali’s recent history, but also represent a crucial period in the history of Timbuktu as an historic university town and seat of Islamic scholars.
+The Islamic manuscripts not only tell much of Mali’s recent history but also represent a crucial period in the history of Timbuktu as a historic university town and seat of Islamic scholars.
 The majority of the manuscripts in the collection date back to the 14th and 16th centuries in Mali.
 The carefully preserved Islamic manuscripts became a target in January 2013 when radical Tuareg Islamists set fire to the Ahmed Baba Institute building.
-A traditionally nomadic Berber people, the Taureg Islamists leading the rebellion in Mali in 2012 were trained by the Islamic Legion of Libya’s Muammar Gaddafi.
-In Mali they set fire to the institute and library and several other buildings in Timbuktu as they fled the arrival of French troops.
-Locals of Timbuktu reported that the Islamists had been using the institute for sleeping facilities before they were forced from the city.
+A traditionally nomadic Berber people, the Tuareg Islamists leading the rebellion in Mali in 2012 were trained by the Islamic Legion of Libya’s Muammar Gaddafi.
+In Mali, they set fire to the institute and library and several other buildings in Timbuktu as they fled the arrival of French troops.
+Locals of Timbuktu reported that the Islamists had been using the Institute for sleeping facilities before they were forced from the city.
 The burning of the institute’s manuscripts along with the destruction of Sufi shrines furthered Islamists’ efforts to destroy the preserved heritage of Mali.
 Courageous efforts by the local people of Timbuktu before and during the Islamist occupation secured the bulk of the manuscripts in safe locations, protecting hundreds of thousands of irreplaceable documents.